yuchdev/Articles/articles/personal/sol-invictus-09.md

 In a word, the family was not without divine oddities, as befits the Princeps family.
 Caligula, after all, also talked to Jupiter, whispering to his statue – my relatives were just more respectful.
 They did not bother the deity with their requests, but delicately informed him about the state of affairs in the world.

-The mother's family could continue to serve the Sun Stone, but the future emperor, my father said, this does not suit.
+The mother's family continued serving the Sun Stone, but the future emperor, my father said, this does not suit.
 It is more useful to worship Mithra together with the soldiers.
 He is also in some way the Sun and also in some way a Stone, because he was born from a rock.

 My mother agreed with these clumsy soldier sophisms and did not initiate me too deeply into the Syrian mysteries.
 But even the little I heard from her was enough to impress my imagination forever.

 The chosen one of the gods will come from our family.
 Am I not this man, I thought at night, remembering the Gallic Mithreum with the sun turning pink in the open doors…

-When my father, having already become emperor, took the rebellious Lugdunum with by storm, I did not find either Mithreum or this sunny street.
+When my father, having already become emperor, took the rebellious Lugdunum by storm, I did not find neither this Mithreum nor this sunny street.
 It is quite possible that I saw them in some other city during our endless travels.
 The Emperor of Rome is doomed to wander, and his family follows him.

 The soldier's faith in Mithra suited me perfectly.
 It seemed much more understandable than the ancient cults of the Olympians and sophisticated Eastern heresies.